Omnimindia/GroundingDINO-stk/README.md

 ## Prerequisites

 The project requires CUDA version 10.2 or later.
 CUDA is a parallel computing platform and application programming interface (API) model created by Nvidia.
-It allows software developers and software engineers to use a CUDA-enabled graphics processing unit (GPU) for general purpose processing.
+It allows software developers and software engineers to use a CUDA-enabled graphics processing unit (GPU) for general-purpose processing.

 ## Support List